Pairwise versus multiple network alignment: Methods

 {\bf PNA methods.} Most NA methods are {\em two-stage} aligners: in the first stage, they calculate the similarities (based on network topology and, optionally, protein sequence information) between nodes in the compared networks, and in the second stage, they use an alignment strategy to find high scoring alignments with respect to the total similarity over all aligned nodes.
 GHOST is an example of two-stage PNA methods.
 GHOST calculates the similarity of ``spectral signatures'' of nodes between the compared networks in its first stage.
 Then, GHOST uses an alignment strategy consisting of a seed-and-extend global alignment step followed by a local search procedure that aims to improve, with respect to node similarity, upon the seed-and-extend step.
 An issue with two-stage methods is that while they find high scoring alignments with respect to total node similarity (a.k.a. node conservation), they do not take into account the amount of conserved edges during the alignment construction process.
 But the quality of a network alignment is often measured in terms of the amount of conserved edges.
 To address this issue, MAGNA++ directly optimizes both edge and node conservation {\it while} the alignment is constructed; its node conservation measure typically uses graphlet-based node similarities \citep{Milenkovic2008}.
 MAGNA is a {\em search-based} (rather than a two-stage) PNA method.
 Search-based aligners can directly optimize edge conservation or any other alignment quality measure.
 WAVE was proposed as a two-stage (rather than search-based) PNA method that optimizes both a graphlet-based node conservation measure as well as (weighted) edge conservation by using a seed-and-extend alignment strategy based on the principle of voting.
 Similarly, L-GRAAL optimizes a graphlet-based node conservation measure and a (weighted) edge conservation measure, but it uses a seed-and-extend strategy based on integer programming.

 {\bf MNA methods.} IsoRankN is a two-stage MNA method.
 It calculates node similarities between all pairs of compared networks using a PageRank-based spectral method.
 IsoRankN then creates a graph of the node similarities and partitions the graph using spectral clustering in order to produce a many-to-many alignment.
-Recently, IsoRankN's node conservation measure was replaced with that of MI-GRAAL, which uses graphlet-based node similarities, resulting in a new method called MI-Iso \citep{FaisalAging}.
 BEAMS is a two-stage method that optimizes both a (protein sequence-based) node conservation measure and an edge conservation measure.
 BEAMS uses a maximally weighted clique finding algorithm on a graph of node similarities to produce a one-to-one alignment, where node similarity is based only on protein sequence information, without considering any topological node similarity information.
 BEAMS then creates a many-to-many alignment from the one-to-one alignment using an iterative greedy algorithm that maximizes both node and edge conservation.
+ConvexAlign is also a two-stage method.
+It optimizes an objective function that combines topological node similarity, optional sequence-based node similarity, and edge conservation.
+That is, it optimizes both node and edge conservation.
+ConvexAlign optimizes its objective function with an optimization strategy that is formulated as an integer program, which is relaxed into a convex optimization problem.
+This problem is then solved using the alternating direction method of multipliers (ADMM).
+This allows ConvexAlign to align multiple networks simultaneously.
 Like MAGNA++, multiMAGNA++ is a search-based method that directly optimizes both edge and node conservation while the alignment is constructed.
-Unlike the above MNA methods that produce many-to-many alignments, multiMAGNA++ produces one-to-one alignments.
+Of the MNA methods, IsoRankN and BEAMS produce many-to-many alignments, while ConvexAlign and multiMAGNA++ produce one-to-one alignments.